stalephax/opennt-5.2-custom/README.md

   # Important!
 Disable Real-Time Protection from Windows Security

-- *6.* Extract source code to D:\opennt-5.2
+- *6.* Rename source code to D:\opennt52

-- *7.* Uncheck read-only from opennt-5.2 folder
+- *7.* Uncheck read-only from opennt52 folder

-- *8.* If your host is Windows 10 1809 and later, install driver.pfx from “tools” folder for Local Machine & Current User, else if your host is up to Windows Vista delete driver.pfx, and rename driver_3des.pfx to that.

-- *9.* Run Command Prompt as Administrator, and switch to D:\opennt-5.2.
+- *8.* Run Command Prompt as Administrator, and switch to D:\opennt-5.2.

-- *10*.
+- *9*.
 If you’re on x64 host, run:
 ```bash
 tools\razzle64 free offline
 ```